davidgasquez/handbook/Future.md

 - The ignorance of Social Media and its [full impact on s_o_ciety](https://twitter.com/M_B_Petersen/status/1483457679800651787).
   - Is "being bad for society" an emergent property of social networks as they grow?
 - Current Voting Systems.
-- Not relying more into tools like Prediction Markets.
+- Not relying more into tools like Prediction Markets (e.g: [to spot papers that might not replicate](https://vitalik.eth.limo/general/2024/11/09/infofinance.html)).

 ## Predictions